Comparisons11 min read

 Ipvanish

-IPVanish has been around since 2012 — making it one of the older players in the space — and is now owned by Ziff Davis (the same company that owns PCMag and various tech media outlets, which is absolutely worth knowing when you stumble across certain glowing reviews).
-It's US-based, which puts it firmly inside Five Eyes jurisdiction.
-That's a real consideration and one I'll come back to.
+IPVanish has been around since 2012 — one of the older names in the VPN space — and is now owned by Ziff Davis (the same company behind PCMag and various tech publications, which is worth noting when you stumble across certain rave reviews).
+It's headquartered in the US, which puts it squarely inside Five Eyes territory.
+That's a real consideration I'll circle back to.

 Key Features

-IPVanish's strength has historically been its speed and reliability for torrenting.
-It supports P2P traffic on all servers, includes a solid kill switch, and offers WireGuard protocol support across platforms.
-The interface is clean and beginner-friendly without feeling dumbed down — which is harder to pull off than it sounds.
+Historically, IPVanish's real strength has been speed and reliability for torrenting.
+It supports P2P traffic across all servers, includes a solid kill switch, and offers WireGuard protocol on every platform.
+The interface is clean and approachable without feeling oversimplified — which is trickier to pull off than you'd think.

-One genuinely underrated feature: IPVanish lets you manually configure your VPN connection at the router level, with strong documentation and support to back it up.
-If you're running a smart home or want to protect devices that don't natively support VPN apps — smart TVs, gaming consoles, that ancient Fire Stick you refuse to replace — this matters more than most reviews acknowledge.
+One genuinely underrated perk: IPVanish lets you set up your VPN connection at the router level, complete with solid documentation and support.
+If you're running a smart home or want to protect devices that don't natively work with VPN apps — think smart TVs, gaming consoles, that Fire Stick you've had since 2018 — this matters more than most reviews give it credit for.

-• SOCKS5 proxy — included at no extra cost, useful for torrenting without the speed overhead of full VPN encryption
+• SOCKS5 proxy — bundled in at no extra cost, useful for torrenting without the full VPN encryption overhead

-• Scramble (obfsproxy) — helps bypass VPN blocks in countries with heavy censorship
+• Scramble (obfsproxy) — helps sidestep VPN blocks in countries with heavy censorship

 • Zero-log policy — audited and confirmed